-Procalcitonin (PCT) is a small protein containing 116 amino acids with an approximate molecular weight of thirteen (13) kilodaltons.
-PCT, which is synthesized in the thyroid gland, is the precursor of the calcitonin hormone (32 amino acids), which is formed by cleavage.
-Two other peptides are also products of splitting reactions: kathakali (21 amino acids) and N-terminal PCT (57
+Procalcitonin (PCT) is a small protein containing 116 amino acids with an approximate molecular weight of thirteen (13) kilo Daltons.
+PCT, which is synthesized in the thyroid gland, is the precursor of the calcitonin hormone (32 amino acids), which is formed on cleavage.
+Two other molecules are also products of splitting reactions: katacalcin (21 amino acids) and N-terminal PCT (57 amino acids).

-PCT was first reported to be a marker of systemic infection of bacterial origin in 1993.1 It was also found to be very low in normal subjects and only slightly increased in viral infections.
-This clear distinction has lead to its use as a marker for conditions that are accompanied by systemic inflammation and sepsis.
+PCT was first reported to be a marker of system infection of bacterial origin in 1993.1 It was also found to be very low in normal subjects and only slightly increased in viral infections.
+This clear distinction has lead to its' use as a marker for conditions that are accompanied by systemic inflammation and sepsis.

-The role of PCT in the management of antibiotics in acute respiratory infection has been well documented.2
+The role of PCT in the management of antibiotics in acute respiratory has been well documented. $^{2}\,$